Sorry, we couldn't find any results matching this search

 Sports and Fitness: These include activities like basketball, swimming, or yoga and usually aim at improvement in physical health and teamwork.

-Arts and Crafts: Creative activities such as this enable an individual to express themselves and fine-tune motor skills.
+Arts and Crafts: Creative activities such as this enable an individual to express himself and fine-tune motor skills.

-Adventure Activities: Hiking, canoeing, and rock climbing add fantastic experiences that help build confidence and resilience.
+Adventure Activities: Hiking, canoeing, and rock climbing are fantastic experiences that help build confidence and resilience.

 Games and Social Activities: Board games, team-building exercises, and group outings will help participants be social and enjoy themselves.

-Recreation therapy can be helpful to many groups, such as:
+Recreation therapy can be helpful to many groups, including:

 People with Disabilities: Specially adapted recreational activities will enable people with physical and intellectual disabilities to improve their quality of life.

-Older Adults: Recreation therapy is one way to ensure seniors maintain physical fitness, cognitive function, and social contacts.
+Older Adults: One way to make certain seniors maintain physical fitness, cognitive function, and social contacts is through recreation therapy.

-Rehabilitation Patients: People recovering from surgery or injury may take part in recreation therapy as a means of rehabilitation.
+Rehabilitation Patients: Individuals recovering from surgery or injury may also engage in recreation therapy as a method of rehabilitation.

 The normal structured process for recreation therapy includes:

-Assessment: The therapist evaluates the client to identify specific needs, interests, and goals of the individual.
+Assessment: The therapist assesses the client to identify specific needs, interests, and goals of the individual.

 Goal Setting: The therapist works with the client to establish clear and measurable goals that will be the focus of the therapy.